Imagix/C-Papers/stdat.md

 that for at least one platform, they had defined a macro "byte" which caused the issue, and they resolved that issue.
-1. Do we want to have overloads to deal with containers that do not have an `at()` member function, but does have an `operator[]` and something that `std::size()` would work on?
-This could allow `std::at()` to range-check these containers as well.
-A concern I have is whether that container is guaranteed to start its subscripts at 0, or whether it is even an integral subscript.
+1. Do we want to have overloads to deal with containers that do not have an `at()` member function, but does have a single-subscript `operator[]` and something that `std::size()` would work on?
+This could allow `std::at()` to automatically range-check these containers as well.
+A concern I have is whether that container is guaranteed to start its subscript at 0, or whether it is even an integral subscript.
 1. Do we want to acknowledge potentially multi-dimensional subscripting now, or should we defer that to a future paper when there is more demand?